Octavius-Dante/Arthelais/ex_31/Readme.md

 </br></br>

-**SAP has a built in API to convert the image byte data into an image from the MIME repository source path when displaying in browseer**
+**SAP has a built in API to convert the image byte data into an image from the MIME repository post conversion it is displayed as image in browser**

 </br></br>
 <img src="./files/ui5e31-55.png" >